ExoQuery/terpal-sql/README.md

 > //> Column mismatch.
 The columns from the SQL ResultSet metadata did not match the expected columns from the deserialized type
 > //> SQL Columns (1): [(0)value:jsonb], Class Columns (2): [(0)name:kotlin.String, (1)age:kotlin.Int]
 > ```
+> The next example will show how to get around this.

 You can also place the `@SqlJsonValue` annotation on the actual child data-class.
 The advantage of this is that Terpal will know to decode the JSON data into the child data-class directly (not only when it is queried as part of the parent).